skoolkid/skoolkit/sphinx/source/commands.rst

     -V, --version    Show SkoolKit version number and exit.

 `rzxplay.py` can play RZX files that were recorded in 48K, 128K or +2 mode with no peripherals (e.g. Interface 1) attached.
-The ``--force`` option can be used to make `rzxplay.py` attempt playback of files that were recorded on unsupported machines or with unsupported hardware attached, but they are unlikely to play to the end.
+If any peripherals are attached, playback may fail.
+The ``--force`` option can be used to make `rzxplay.py` attempt playback of a file that was recorded on an unsupported machine, but it is unlikely to play to the end.

 If `pygame`_ is installed, `rzxplay.py` will use it to render the Spectrum's screen contents at 50 frames per second by default.
 Use the ``--fps`` option